 Patients receiving mechanical ventilation require frequent attention and care in an environment with a lot of activity and a high noise level.
 This may result in sensory overload, so it is important that nursing care be organized to give the patient periods of uninterrupted rest.

 Mechanical ventilation can be frightening for patients and their families.
 Staff members are often so familiar with their routines and equipment that they discount the potential impact on patients and their families.
 It is important to take time to explain equipment, alarms, and lights.
-The patient and significant others should be assured that a nurse is always close by and will respond promptly to the patient's call and alarms.
+The patient and significant others should be assured that a nurse is always close by and will respond promptly to the patient's calls and alarms.
 Patients should not be left alone in the room until they appear relatively comfortable with the situation.
 Be careful not to become so involved with monitoring the equipment and performing the procedures that the patient is forgotten; patients and family members should be given time to express fears and concerns.
 These patients are acutely ill and may have realistic fears about being dependent on the machine and the possibility of dying [2; 6].

-Mechanical ventilation obviously limits patient mobility, and patients are confined to their rooms with limited contact with the larger world, which may lead to disorientation.
+Mechanical ventilation limits patient mobility, and patients are confined to their rooms with limited contact with the larger world, which may lead to disorientation.
 Make a point to interact with the patient frequently and orient him or her to day, time, and place to minimize confusion and prevent anxiety.
 Lighting can also be controlled to create a day-night change.
 It can be helpful to keep a large calendar in the room so the patient can remain knowledgeable about passing time.
 Family members may also bring pictures or other articles to the hospital to personalize the environment.
-Patients should be encouraged to become actively involved in their care to the extent they are able in order to maintain a sense of control over their lives [2; 6].
+Patients should be encouraged to become actively involved in their care to the extent they are able in order to maintain a sense of control over their lives [2; 6; 19].
+In one study, some patients reported being able to remember things that were said or done while they were sedated and ventilated [28].

-When patients require indefinite mechanical ventilation after discharge, they and their family members/caregivers will require instruction.
+When patients require indefinite mechanical ventilation after discharge, they and their family members/ caregivers will require instruction.
 Ancillary healthcare providers may also be needed in the home.
 The nurse can facilitate proper care by coordinating activities among different departments, such as respiratory therapy, social service, public health nurses, and any other healthcare team members involved [2; 5].